Viseriontarg/Project-Maia/README.md

-# BusinessDigitalTwin: AI-Powered Project Planning and Simulation
+# Maia: AI-Powered Project Planning and Simulation

 ## Project Title and Introduction